 This is one of two channels that, after watching one or two videos, I scrolled all the way to the beginning to watch them all.
 This is the story of Brian Trautman, who quit his engineering job in Seattle and sold almost everything he owned to buy a sailboat.
 His plan was to spend about 18 months living on board and sailing while he figured out what to do next with his life.
 A few months later, his brother Brady joined him, and more than ten years later they were still sailing.
 They added others to the gang along the way, including a rotating crew of friends and Patreon patrons.
 In fact, Brian met his wife, Karin, on this adventure.

 They began regularly vlogging their life on the seas in 2014, although they have a few videos older than that.
 By the time I discovered this channel, they had matured into experienced vloggers, with a lot of very good videography and drone footage of the exotic places they journeyed to.
-They also were accomplished divers, with the underwater videography gear they need to add great dive footage to their offering.
+They also are accomplished divers with the underwater videography gear they need to add great dive footage to their offering.

 As with any group of people, the story has evolved as the years have gone by.
 Brady and his girlfriend are off crafting their own story, whether or not to return later.
 Brian and Karin took some months off from travel in 2019 to live for a short while in Sweden, returning with a new crew member, baby Sierra.
 This has certainly changed the flavor of the channel, but I trust that it will continue to be interesting.